MrAlias/druid/README.md

 The module has been designed to run on a Debian based system using systemd as a service manager.

-Currently it has only received testing on a Debian 8 (Jessie) system.
+Testing is currently only being done on Debian 8 (Jessie).